peteroupc/peteroupc.github.io/bernsupp.md

 <a id=Proofs_for_H_lder_Function_Approximation_Scheme></a>
 ### Proofs for Hölder Function Approximation Scheme

+This section shows mathematical proofs for some of the approximation schemes of this page.

 There is a straightforward extension to lemma 6(i) of Nacu and Peres (2005)<sup>[**(1)**](#Note1)</sup> to certain functions with a slope that tends to a vertical slope.
 Specifically, it applies to any _Hölder continuous_ function, which means a continuous function whose slope doesn't go exponentially fast to a vertical slope.

 The parameters _&alpha;_ and _M_, in parts 1 and 2 of the lemma below, mean that the function is no "steeper" than _M_\*_&lambda;_<sup>_&alpha;_</sup>; _&alpha;_ is in the interval (0, 1] and _M_ is greater than 0.